-Again, all lectures will be interactive (lecture, discussion, question & answer, other inclass activities), thus requiring everyone to read the assigned material prior to class.
-The course is designed to encourage active participation; thus, its success (& fun!) will depend on coming to class prepared and engaging one another in friendly discussion & debate; i.e., group discussion periods will provide you an opportunity to apply knowledge gained through previous lectures and reading materials.
+Again, all lectures will be interactive (lecture, discussion, question & answer), thus requiring students to read the assigned material prior to class.
+The course is designed to encourage active participation; thus, its success (& fun!) will depend on coming to class prepared and engaging one another in friendly discussion.
+Further, group work will provide you an opportunity to (i) actively participate in the learning process and (ii) apply knowledge gained through previous lectures and reading materials.